 Air Quality Monitoring

-DEQ conducts ambient air quality monitoring as 40 CFR 58.10 specifies.
-This rule requires state and local air quality agencies to develop and submit an annual ambient air quality monitoring network plan to EPA by July 1st of each year.
+DEQ conducts ambient air quality monitoring as Chapter 40, Code of Federal Regulations 58.10 specifies.
+This rule requires state and local air quality agencies to develop and submit an annual ambient air quality monitoring network plan to EPA by July 1 of each year.
 The DEQ ambient air quality monitoring network is designed in response to EPA’s National Monitoring Strategy to meet the five basic monitoring objectives federal regulations specify:

 (1) To determine highest concentrations expected to occur in the area covered by the network;